rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 ** Changelog **
 ***************

+v4.5
+>Fixed garbled colors during the fade to the main menu on startup when SkipOpeningMovies is enabled
+>Fixed the AP cost display not updating on game load when using HOOK_CALCAPCOST hook script
+>Fixed load_array script function not accepting floats as array keys
+>Fixed a crash when calling proto_data with an invalid data member value
+>Fixed set_critter_current_ap and set_combat_free_move script functions to update the player's AP lights only in combat
+>Fixed set/remove_script script functions not setting the script index number on an object properly
+>Fixed set_unique_id script function to prevent it from reassigning an object ID when unnecessary
+>Fixed ONDEATH hook to prevent it from being triggered by non-critter objects
+>Fixed REMOVEINVENOBJ hook not being triggered when using an item from active item slots while in the inventory screen
+>Changed add_extra_msg_file script function to mark the two-argument form as deprecated
+>Changed objects_in_radius script function to accept a radius of 0
+>Changed the character portrait on the character screen (from the hero appearance mod) to always show the standing pose
+>Re-added NumberPatchLoop option from older versions to ddraw.ini
+>Removed AllowLargeTiles option because its functionality is impractical and has never been used
+>Removed GlobalScriptPaths option because storing global scripts across multiple paths is almost never needed
+>Removed ExtraSaveSlots option from ddraw.ini.
+Now additional pages of save slots are always available, up to 1000 slots in total
+>Added a fix for the +/- keys not updating the brightness slider when used on the preferences screen
+>Added a fix for getting stuck on an empty map when the encounter table has no available entries
+>Added a fix for a visual glitch on the character screen when selecting perks that modify SPECIAL stats
+>Added a fix for the morning start time used to determine random encounter frequency
+>Added a tweak to center inventory windows horizontally when not using the hi-res patch
+>Added a tweak to the animation sequence when interacting with scenery or using an item on an object
+>Added a tweak to use path length instead of tile distance to determine whether to walk or run to interact with objects
+>Added a new value to InstantWeaponEquip to skip weapon equip/unequip animations only when interacting with objects
+>Added object type validation to item_weight script function to prevent potential issues
+>Added a file size check for scripts to filter out clearly defective ones
+>Added support for nested array expressions (compile.exe in the modders pack is also updated)
+>Increased the maximum party member level from 6 to 10

+v4.4.9.1
+>Fixed a crash bug introduced in 4.4.6 when a critter is hit and combat starts at the same time

 v4.4.9
 >Fixed the edge-scrolling speed when using the game speed tweak
 >Fixed incorrect unarmed damage being displayed in the inventory under specific conditions